February 1, 2021

 Business services +51%

-As the labor market continues to evolve alongside public health headlines, so too will demand in certain sectors.
+As the labor market continues to evolve, so too will demand in certain sectors.
 If your business is currently seeing a surge in job creation, focus on quality over quantity of applicants.
 Choose screening tools that allow you to quickly weed out unqualified job seekers and identify the most relevant ones for you.

 If your business is in an industry that continues to feel the pandemic’s impact, be sure to educate yourself and your team on existing relief options.
 In addition to overall business health, focus on your employer brand.
 Explore how other businesses in your industry are presenting themselves during this time, and think like a marketer.
 Though you may not be hiring right now, future employees are still paying attention to your brand.
 Learn more about effectively representing your employer’s brand in our 2020 State of the Industry Report.

-Candidate volume in JazzHR increased by 16% from December to January, reaching its highest peak since July.
+Candidate volume in JazzHR increased by 16% from December to January in 2021, reaching its highest peak since July.

-A number of factors are likely influencing the spike in candidates.
+A number of factors are likely influencing the recent spike in candidates.
 In addition to the start of the year being a historically important time for job seekers, this increase also reflects shifts in unemployment.
-Some workers have exhausted benefits as we now await the possibility of an additional pandemic relief bill.